wujie3375/wujie3375.github.io/about.md

 - **Photography**
   capturing the trails of the stars and recording beauty from a different angle 📷
 - **Aircraft**
-  there's something oddly satisfying about the order and scale of big transportation systems ✈️
+  there's a strange joy in watching giant machines stay on schedule. ✈️
 - **Anime**
   experiencing emotions and stories that hit differently, in the best way 🎬

-<p style="text-indent: 1.5em;">Oh, and if you’re wondering: I’m an <em>INTJ</em>—Emotionally stable as a brick, verbally economical as a desert, and empathetically equipped like a toaster.​</p>
+Oh, and if you’re wondering: I’m an <em>INTJ</em>—Emotionally stable as a brick, verbally economical as a desert, and empathetically equipped like a toaster.​

 Got something cool to share?
 Hit me up anytime at **wujie3375@gmail.com**.
 Can’t wait to explore the universe together—one gravitational wave (and one cup of coffee) at a time!